avakiai/expra_winter2021-2022/course_book/setup.md

 **Zotero**

 1. Go to https://www.zotero.org/ and click the "Log in" button followed by the "Register for a free account" button on the subsequent page.
 2. Register for a free account via providing the necessary information.
 N.B.: Think about the email address you are using for the registration.
 While it might seem feasible/appropriate to use your university account, please remember that you won't have access to it anymore after you finished your studies.
-Obviously, you could just change it when the time comes but you could also just use a different one right away (which might be less prone to problems anyway).
 3. Download the [Zotero Desktop App for macOS](https://www.zotero.org/download/client/dl?channel=release&platform=mac&version=5.0.96.3) from the [Download page](https://www.zotero.org/download/), run the downloaded file and follow the instructions on your screen.
 4. Open the `Zotero Desktop App`, go to `Zotero` -> `Preferences` -> `Sync` and log in with your user credentials.